 Application Materials and Requirements

-- Your writing submission should describe your experience around identity, the shataat, or anything regarding your relationship to Palestine and being Palestinian.
+Your writing submission should describe your experience around identity, the shataat, or anything regarding your relationship to Palestine and being Palestinian.
 We accept any form of writing--poetry, short story, fiction/non-fiction.
-Word limit of 3,000 words; no minimum word limit.
+Please limit submissions to 3-5 pages; 3,000 word limit.
 Feel free to include photos, art, or other multimedia to supplement your writing piece.
 Get creative!
 There are no borders to this.

-- Winning pieces will be published and printed in an anthology that will be posted online and distributed to PYM membership and networks internationally.
+Winning pieces will be published and printed in an anthology that will be posted online and distributed.

 Any other questions can be sent to email@example.com.

-Good luck and we look forward to reading your submissions!
+Good luck and looking forward to reading your submissions.